snypy/snypy-docker/README.md

 * Create a override file based on the dev confgiuration: `cp docker-compose.override.dev.yml docker-compose.override.yml`
 * Clone the code of the rest API: `git clone https://github.com/snypy/snypy-backend.git code/snypy-backend`
-* Run docker compose: `docker-compose up`
+* Run docker compose: `docker compose up`

 The api container will load the code form the local volume and start the development server which reload on every change in the python files.
-All Django command can run via the container: `docker-compose exec api python manage.py makemigrations`
+All Django command can run via the container: `docker compose exec api python manage.py makemigrations`

 ## Make the containers publicly avaialble